4GeeksAcademy/react-tutorial-exercises/exercises/06-listening-to-events/README.md

 ## 📝 Instructions:

-1. Update the **Alert** component to call it correctly and then check the console.
+1. Update the **Alert** component to call it correctly, and then check the console.